Skip to content

 Why was the map of survivorship created?

-To connect survivors, co-survivors, clinicians, and researchers working on life after OHCA.
-Visibility reduces duplication, speeds collaboration, and supports guideline and service development.
+To connect researchers working on life after OHCA.
+Visibility reduces duplication, speeds collaboration, and supports intervention and service development.

 What does the map show?

-Pins for people and groups active in survivorship: research labs, clinical services, survivor-led organisations.
+Pins for people active in survivorship research.
 Each pin links to a profile covering role, institution, country/region, and a short summary.

 What is the content and sources on which the map is based?

-Primarily self-submitted entries reviewed by editors, plus publicly available information from institutional pages, publications, and conference programmes.
-Each entry notes the source and last update.
+Self-submitted entries reviewed by editors; each entry notes the source and last update.

 How can I make an entry on the map myself?

-Use the “Add your entry” button to send details or submit a pull request for data/resuscitation-network-people.json.
+Use the “Add your entry” button to send details or submit.
 The editors check scope and consent, then publish the update.

 Data and stewardship